Mattia Liberali

-Mattia Liberali (born 6 April 2007) is an Italian professional footballer who plays as an attacking midfielder and winger for club Catanzaro.
+Mattia Liberali (born 6 April 2007) is an Italian professional footballer who plays as an attacking midfielder or winger for club Como.

 Early life

 Liberali was born in Carate Brianza, Italy.

 Club career

 AC Milan

 In 2013, the manager of local amateur side Rhodense, Alberto Bianchi, spotted Liberali and invited him to play in a youth tournament with a view to later sign him.
 However, he would participate at the tournament with Aquile della Brianza from Muggiò instead, spending a year with the side before joining La Dominante, who he would train during the week with, while playing with professional side AC Milan on weekends.

 After a year of this arrangement, Liberali made the switch to AC Milan permanent.
 During the 2021–22 under-16 Scudetto tournament, he finished second-top scorer behind Francesco Camarda with nine goals, as AC Milan went on to win the competition.
 He was called up to train with the first team for the first time, alongside Camarda and Nirash Perera, in December 2022.
 The following year, in July 2023, he signed his first professional contract with the club through 2027.

 Liberali joined AC Milan for their 2024–25 pre-season, displaying impressive performances during the friendly matches, including the headlining assist for a 1–0 win against Spanish La Liga club Real Madrid at the Soldier Field in Chicago, Illinois, United States, the club's third friendly match on 31 July 2024.
 He made his professional debut on 10 August 2024, starting for the newly created reserve team Milan Futuro, and scoring the first goal of a 3–0 away win Coppa Italia Serie C first round match against Lecco.

 Liberali made his debut with AC Milan on 15 December 2024, starting on a 0–0 home draw Serie A match against Genoa, simultaneously celebrating the club's 125th anniversary.

 He was one of the players that were called up by AC Milan head coach Massimiliano Allegri, for the 2025 AC Milan Asia-Pacific Tour pre-season matches against English Premier League clubs Arsenal and Liverpool, as well as Australian A-League Men club Perth Glory on 23, 26 and 31 July 2025, respectively.